-6Today, probit model are associated with the standard normal distribution, with mean $\mu = 0$ and standard deviation $\sigma = 1$.
+7Today, probit model are associated with the standard normal distribution, with mean $\mu = 0$ and standard deviation $\sigma = 1$.
 Some older probit models were developed using $\mu = 5$ to avoid negative values.
 HyRAM uses $\mu = 5$ to be consistent with the published fatality probit models.

 Structures and equipment can also be damaged by exposure to radiant heat flux.
-Some typical heat flux values and exposure times for damage to structures and components were provided by LaChance et al. [27].
-However, because the exposure times required for damage is long (> 30 min), the impact of thermal radiation from hydrogen fires on structures and equipment is not generally significant since personnel are able to evacuate the building before significant structural damage occurs.
+Some typical heat flux values and exposure times for damage to structures and components were provided by LaChance et al. [28].
+However, because the exposure times required for damage is long (>30 min), the impact of thermal radiation from hydrogen fires on structures and equipment is not generally significant since personnel are able to evacuate the building before significant structural damage occurs.
+This is only noted because structural damage can cause physical harm (fatalaties) to humans, which is the risk metric of interest within HyRAM.